 - The Montgomery Gift and Archive

-Many of these books have been digitally archived in collaboration with Northern Illinois University.
-To view them, please follow this link:
+Our rare books were digitized in collaboration with Northern Illinois University.
+To view the digitized versions, please follow the link above.

 The Schingoethe Center holds in its collections original historical books no longer in print.
 Written by white explorers, military personnel, and settlers, these materials describe their impressions of, and encounters with, Native Americans in the nineteenth century.
 As the vast majority of American Indians left behind no materials written in the English language, white writers' reports and publications, however expurgated and influenced by prevailing notions of race and culture, form a large part of the available primary resource materials pertaining to this subject and period.

 These books are available to students and scholars for perusal and research.
-However, because of their delicate nature, they are housed separate from our research library.
+However, because of their delicate nature, access is limited.
 To view these books, please contact us ahead of time.
-You can call us at 630-844-7843 or e-mail us at email@example.com.
+You can call us at (630) 844-7843 or e-mail us at email@example.com.

-The Schingoethe Center for Native American Cultures is honored to have been gifted 26 works of art from Lombard resident Evelyn Montgomery.
+The Schingoethe Center is honored to have been gifted 26 works of art from Lombard resident Evelyn Montgomery.
 The Montgomery Gift comprises many prized works from the Great Plains, such as an Eagle Feather Bonnet (c.
 1930s), vintage Pendleton Blanket (c.
 1940s), intricately beaded materials and unique folk art pieces.
 The gift also includes vital documents of correspondence, reports, surveys, photographs and two scrapbooks produced by Lakota students during the 1930s.
 Contained in the scrapbooks are charming reflections and imaginative illustrations based on their school experiences.
 This collection of artifacts and documents originated from Evelyn's childhood.
 Her father, Roland F. Thompson, was a teacher/administrator for various American Indian boarding schools.
-Consequently, in 1929, Evelyn's family moved from Massachusetts to Pine Ridge, South Dakota, where she attended school and spent her childhood years
+Consequently, in 1929, Evelyn's family moved from Massachusetts to Pine Ridge, South Dakota, where she attended school and spent her childhood years.

-- Books circulate to Aurora Univeristy faculty, students, and staff only
+- The museum's books circulate to Aurora University faculty, students, and staff only.

-- The library is open when the museum is open
+- The reference library/artifact viewing room is open when the museum is open (by appointment).